 Unsurprisingly, Sarah and I were having a disagreement.

 Because she has a way of convincing me that I should be a reasonably functioning adult, I agreed to be productive and write her some blog posts for St. Patrick’s Day.
-But what she couldn’t quite convince me of was to go about it like a kindergarten teacher.
+But she didn’t quite consent to my method.

 “We don’t need to get drunk at every excuse,” was the gist of her argument.

-“You’re only right because there’s no need for an excuse to be drunk.”
+“You’re only right because there’s no need for an excuse.”

 “It’s true,” I admitted forlornly.
 “I take off my glasses in 3D movies.”